Unleash/unleash/website/docs/reference/activation-strategies.md

 An activation strategy is assigned to one [feature flag](/reference/feature-toggles) in one [environment](/reference/environments).
 A feature flag is enabled in a given context (for example, user or application) if at least one of its activation strategies resolves to true.

-You can copy activation strategies from one environment to the other, but the different strategy configurations do not stay in sync.
 The default activation strategy is a 100% gradual rollout, enabling the flag for all users.
 You can refine this using [rollout percentage](#rollout-percentage), [targeting](#targeting), and [variants](/reference/strategy-variants).

 Feature flags can have multiple activation strategies.
 Unleash evaluates each strategy independently, enabling the flag if any resolves to true.
 This behavior is equivalent to the OR logical operator.

 For example, to roll out a feature to 75% of users while granting access to internal users, you can add two activation strategies as follows:
-1. Gradual rollout to 75%.
+1. Gradual rollout to 100% with a constraint on the email address.
-2. Gradual rollout to 100% with a constraint on the email address.
+2. Gradual rollout to 75% (of all users).

 ![A feature flag with two strategies](/img/activation-strategies-example.png)